-The Change Auditor 6.x database is created with SQL Server Autogrowth set to 10%.
+The Change Auditor database (version 6.x or later) is created with SQL Server Autogrowth set to 10%.
 This may cause issues for large databases that require an extended amount of time to grow the database.

 If you begin to see frequent timeouts in the coordinator log, check the SQL Errorlog for "Autogrow of file 'ChangeAuditor' in database 'ChangeAuditor' was cancelled by user or timed out after 30121 milliseconds." to confirm that it is related to Autogrowth.
 If you see this error, consider changing the Autogrowth setting to a smaller value or implementing "Instant File Initialization" on the SQL server hosting the Change Auditor database.
 You can also pre-allocate a larger size for the Change Auditor database manually.